 - Where the fish is an aquaculture product obtained from fry or larvae

-An importer, or a person / organisation acting on their behalf, should provide as many of the following pieces of supporting documentation with their Catch Certificate.
+An importer, or a person / organisation acting on their behalf, should provide as many of the following pieces of supporting documentation with their Catch Certificate as possible.
 Those listed with an * are compulsory:

 - Pre Notification Document